 HTTPS - A communication protocol based on the combination between HTTP and SSL/TLS, in order to provide a web server with encrypted communications and security identification capabilities.
 Aim of HTTPS is the creation of a secure communication channel between the generator and requester of the information.

-Integrity - The process that ensures the accuracy and completeness of information.
+Integrity - The property of safeguarding the accuracy and completeness of assets and information.

 Local Competent Authorities (LCA) - These are authorities or organisations designated by MSs to receive and transmit information pursuant to the SSN legal framework (e.g. port authorities, coastal stations, Vessel Traffic Services, shore-based installations responsible for a mandatory ship’s routing system or a mandatory ship reporting system approved by the IMO and bodies responsible for coordinating search and rescue operations).